Andjin1988/rsschool-cv/README.md

 # rsschool-cv
 rsschool-cv
-This is first change to commit in branch rsschool-cv
+This is second change to commit in branch rsschool-cv